 The National Space Society’s Space Settlement Nexus is an all-volunteer effort including a Space Settlement Library of over 30,000 pages.
+See also Space Settlement Nexus Sitemap and the NSS mirror of the NASA Ames Space Settlement site.

 Space Settlements: A Design Study